Shape

 Example:

-with its style set to stroke and its line cap set to lc
+Returns shape with its style set to stroke and its line cap set to lc.

 Refer to Line Cap for a full list of possible line caps.